USA MASTERS TRACK & FIELD (MTF) is governed by

 Convention attendees are invited not only to attend meetings specific to MTF, but may attend any meeting of interest throughout the USATF Organization.
 The entire agenda for the Annual Meeting is posted on line at the USATF in advance.
 The agenda for the MTF sessions for the next Annual Convention will be posted here as soon as it is available.

-The annual operating budget is prepared by the MTF Chair and MTF Treasurer, with input and requests for funding from other members of the masters committee.
+The annual operating budget is prepared by the Budget and Finance Subcommittee, with input and requests for funding from other members of the MTF committee.
 The proposed budget is discussed and reviewed at an MTF Executive Committee meeting held at the beginning of the Annual Meeting.
-By the end of the Annual Meeting, an operating budget has been approved by the general committee of MTF delegates and ready for approval by USATF's financial staff.
+The total budget amount from USATF is usually known just before the Annual Meeting.
+And, if time permits, a detailed MTF budget will be prepared for approval by the MTF Committee.

 The elected officers of MTF are the Chair, Vice-Chair, Secretary and Treasurer.
 Elections are held every four years as the USATF annual convention, in even numbered years following the summer Olympic Games.
 Any member of USATF may run for elected office.
-Any member of USATF who attends the annual convention may vote.
-Nominations are collected prior to the annual meeting, but may also be submitted prior to elections at the annual meeting.
+The MTF Chair positon may not be held by anyone under the age of 30.
+All MTF Committee Members as defined by the Operating Procedures may vote.
+Nominations are collected by the Nominating Subcommittee prior to the annual meeting, but may also be submitted prior to elections at the annual meeting.
 Candidates may either be nominated by others, or self-nominated.
-During the election process, all candidates have an opportunity to address the voting delegates.
+During the election process, all candidates have an opportunity to address the voting delegates and the Committee has an opportunity to ask questions of the candidates.

 USATF manages a foundation which provides grants and financial support to athletes and programs.
 Donations are welcome and donors can designate their donations specifically to the masters track and field program.
 For more information, see FOUNDATION.